-• Where green infrastructure policies are included in Local Plans, a different approach is taken by each authority.
-Some include the retention and enhancement of existing assets only; whilst others are more forward-looking and include the development of new multi-functional green infrastructure and guidance for the development of green infrastructure.
-The absence of a green infrastructure policy in local plans may be indicative of the perceived need and value of planning green infrastructure and of other, competing pressures.
+Where green infrastructure policies are included in Local Plans, a different approach is taken by each authority.
+Some include the retention and enhancement of existing assets only, whilst others are more forward-looking and include the development of new multi-functional green infrastructure and guidance for the development of green infrastructure.